mmowers/superpivot/README.md

 The code is data-agnostic, so any other properly formatted data can be used in place of csv/power.csv (see below) and be visualized.

-## Setting Up From Scratch
+## Setting Up From Scratch (if you don't already have Bokeh)
-Get Anaconda for python 2.7 or 3.5 at: https://www.continuum.io/downloads
+Easiest way is to get Anaconda for python 2.7 or 3.5 at: https://www.continuum.io/downloads

 You can check if Anaconda automatically installed bokeh by going to